inoahguy02/maxwell-cutoff-fix/README.md

 2. Press Win+R and type "shell:startup"
 3. Place exectuable in that directory.
 This allows the program to start on startup
 4. Double click executable if you are wanting to run it now

+## Multi-Device support

+This program now supports keeping alive more than one devices.
+This is done by the use of a config.
+Here's how to set that up:

+1. Open a terminal in the location of the program and type `./maxwell-cutoff-fix --showall`.
+This shows all of the devices on the system
+2. For each device that you want added, type `./maxwell-cutoff-fix --add '<device name>'`.
+Make sure to keep the quotes `''` there and replace `<device-name>` with the actual device name.
+3. Once everything is added, go ahead and run the program